Group sues over rejection of eye law referendum effort

 Opponents of a new Arkansas law that expands the procedures optometrists can perform are suing the state for rejecting an effort to hold a referendum on the measure next year.

-The new law allows optometrists to perform several procedures that currently only ophthalmologists can perform.
+The new law allows optometrists to perform several procedures that currently only ophthalmologists can perform, including injections around the eye, removing lesions from the eyelids and certain laser eye surgeries.
+The law's supporters say optometrists are already trained to perform the procedures but are being forced to refer patients elsewhere.
 It's drawn heavy opposition from ophthalmologists who say the change puts patients at risk.

-Safe Surgery is challenging a law that officials used to reject the petitions that requires canvassers to file required paperwork before they can begin collecting signatures.
+Safe Surgery is challenging a law that officials used to reject the petitions.
+The law requires canvassers to file paperwork that they have never been convicted of certain crimes before they can begin collecting signatures.
+According to the lawsuit, Secretary of State John Thurston's office said the bulk of the signatures submitted by Safe Surgery weren't counted because canvassers didn't file that paperwork.

 Comments